sdgreenl/sdgreenl/README.md

 - 👋 Hi, I’m @sdgreenl
-- 👀 I’m interested in CompE
+- 👀 I’m interested in EE
 - 🌱 I’m currently learning Python in ECE 20875
 - 💞️ I’m looking to collaborate on anything that doesn't break the academic honesty policy
 - 📫 How to reach me sdgreenl@purdue.edu